tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 - Immutable parameters once execution begins
 - A single, final settlement event

-A cycle closes the ledger and finalizes accounting, not necessarily the liquidation of all open positions, which may persist according to strategy logic.
+A cycle closes the ledger and finalizes accounting value, not necessarily forced liquidation of all open positions.
+Any positions that persist beyond cycle end are deterministically valued at settlement using protocol-defined valuation rules and are treated as finalized for accounting purposes.

 Cycles do not overlap.
 Cycles do not roll forward.